Engsarah111/Design-the-electric-circuit-of-5-servo-motors-with-potentiometers/README.md

 # Design-the-electric-circuit-of-5-servo-motors-with-potentiometers

-controlling servo motors for robot arm project with smart methods company
+Controlling servo motors for robot arm project with smart methods company

 this is the electronic part of the robot arm project using 5 servo motors to control the joints of the robot arm using potentiometer in 90 degrees range